navjotjsingh/nspeaks/content/posts/jpeg-xl-browser-support/index.md

 ## Which browsers support JPEG XL?

-As of [16 December 2023](https://caniuse.com/jpegxl) Firefox Nightly 90.0a1+ (2021-05-09), and Safari 17.0+ support the JPEG XL format.
-[Google removed support for JPEG-XL](https://bugs.chromium.org/p/chromium/issues/detail?id=1178058#c84) with v110.
+As of [9 March 2026](https://caniuse.com/jpegxl) Firefox Nightly 90.0a1+ (2021-05-09), and Safari 17.0+ support the JPEG XL format.
+[Google removed support for JPEG-XL](https://bugs.chromium.org/p/chromium/issues/detail?id=1178058#c84) with v110 but added it again with v145.
 And with Chrome dropping support for the format, all Chromium based browsers did as well.
-You can still use JPEG-XL in Chrome versions 91-109.
+You can still use JPEG-XL in Chrome versions 91-109 and again with v145.

 To enable JPEG XL format in Chrome versions v91-109, open Chrome flags ( chrome://flags ) settings page and enable the option **Enable JXL image format** ( [chrome://flags/#enable-jxl](chrome://flags/#enable-jxl)).
+To do the same in Chrome v145, use the flag [chrome://flags/#enable-jxl-image-format](chrome://flags/#enable-jxl-image-format).

 ![Chrome Flag setting for enabling JPEG XL image format](images/chrome_yZPxuunM3d.png#center)